WejdanAlOtaibi/Generating-a-curve-python-matplotlib/README.md

  - matplotlib
      Matplotlib is a plotting library for Python.
 It is used along with NumPy to provide an environment that is an effective open source alternative for MatLab
-     It's used for plotting graphs, Data Analysis, Data Visualizing and many more
+     It's used for plotting graphs, Data Analysis, Data Visualization and many more

 # matplotlib methods